 (C) Tangible personal property;

-(D) Advertising, including but not limited to directory advertising;
+(D) Advertising, including directory advertising;

 (E) Billing and collection services provided to third parties;